One-Shot Method for Computing Generalized Winding Numbers: Introduction

-\new{We showcase our method on a wide variety of standard tasks for generalized winding numbers for all these representations (Sec.~\ref{sec:results}), including parametric Coons patches and B\'ezier triangles.
-We extensively validate our method by both formally showing it is equal to the generalized winding number and validating its numerical precision and performance in numerous experiments, as compared to \cite{Jacobson-13-winding,barillFastWindingNumbers2018} (Sec.~\ref{sec:results})}.
+We showcase our method on a wide variety of standard tasks for generalized winding numbers for all these representations (Sec.~\ref{sec:results}), in 2D and 3D, including parametric Coons patches and B\'ezier curves and triangles.
+We extensively validate our method by both formally showing it is equal to the generalized winding number and validating its numerical precision and performance in numerous experiments, as compared to the state of the art methods including \cite{Jacobson-13-winding,barillFastWindingNumbers2018,RobustContainmentQueries2024a} and adaptive quadrature (Sec.~\ref{sec:results}).
+An application of our method is to piecewise minimal surfaces on 3D curve networks, collections of 3D curves forming one or multiple loops (Fig.~\ref{fig:teaser}), typical for (VR/AR) contexts \cite{GoogleTiltBrush2023,gryaditskaya2020lifting} (Fig.~\ref{fig:motivation}).
+We apply our method to compute a winding number of piecewise minimal surfaces by expressing them in a parametric form via Boundary Element Method (BEM).
+Our method allows us to avoid discretizing these surfaces.

 Our contributions are: